prabhakarlab/Banksy_py/README.md

 ### <b> Other useful tools in package </b>

 * **`banksy.main.LeidenPartition`**
-Finds neighbours in expression space and performs Leiden clustering.
-Aims to replicate implementation from the Giotto package as of 2020 to align with R version of the code.
+Finds neighbours in expression space and performs Leiden clustering (note: neighbour finding follows implementation from the Giotto package to align with R version of the code).
 Note that scanpy also has a [Leiden clustering implemenation](https://scanpy.readthedocs.io/en/stable/generated/scanpy.tl.leiden.html) with a different procedure for defining expression neighbours that can be used as an alternative.
 BANKSY is compatible with any clustering algorithm that takes a feature-cell matrix as input.

 * **`labels.Label`**
 Object for convenient computation with class labels.
 Converts labels to sparse one-hot vector for fast computation of connectivity across clusters with spatial graph.
 To obtain an array of integer labels in the usual format (e.g. [1, 1, 5, 2, ...]), use `Label.dense`.